kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 The order of predicates is defined by the actions they implement:

 - Predicates that return `Stop` must be evaluated first, as they veto the restart and short-circuit evaluation;
-- Predicates that return `Admit` must be evaluated after the `Stop` predicates.
+- Predicates that return `Restart` must be evaluated after the `Stop` predicates.

 ### Event handling and reconciliation process